learn-co-curriculum/dsc-goodharts-law-and-metric-tracking/README.md

 You will be able to:

-* Define Goodhart's law and it's relationship to hypothesis testing
+* Define Goodhart's law and its relationship to hypothesis testing
 * Identify real-world examples of Goodhart's law in action

 ## What is Goodhart's law?